CGI-FR/LINO/README.md

 * `--stats <filename | url>` This flag either outputs run statistics to the specified file or send them to specified url (has to start with `http` or `https`).
 * `--statsTemplate <string>` This flag will have LINO use the value as a template to generate statistics.
 Please use go templating format to include statistics.
 To include them you have to specify them as `{{ .Stats }}`. (i.e. `{"software":"LINO","stats":{{ .Stats }}}`

+## Databases support

+### db2

+Lino support db2 familly databases using this driver : https://github.com/ibmdb/go_ibm_db.

+### Mariadb / MySql

+Lino support mariaDB / MySql databases using this driver : <https://github.com/go-sql-driver/mysql>.

+### Oracle DB

+Lino support Oracle Database using this driver : <https://github.com/sijms/go-ora>.

+### Postgres

+Lino support Postgres databases using this driver : <https://github.com/lib/pq>.

+### SQL Server

+Lino provides comprehensive support for SQL Server, with extended compatibility for platforms such as SQL Server, Azure SQL Database, and Azure SQL Instance Management.
+The management features are also fully compatible with these environments.

+The possibility of establishing compatibility has been made achievable through Microsoft's adaptation of the `ms-mssqldb` driver, specifically designed to facilitate integration between SQL Server and the Go programming language.
+You can find the link to this driver on GitHub: [https://github.com/microsoft/go-mssqldb](https://github.com/microsoft/go-mssqldb).
+This initiative now enables a more seamless and efficient interaction between Go and SQL Server environments, providing developers with a technically optimized solution for their data management and manipulation needs.

+However, given that the `TRUNCATE` function is not available on SQL Server, it has been replaced with the `DELETE` statement.
+Consequently, a slight performance loss should be expected.

 ## Create a new LINO project

 ```